ansys/ansys-tools-filetransfer/doc/source/usage.rst

 Usage
 -----

-To begin using the FileTransfer Tool, import the package with this comand:
+To begin using the FileTransfer Tool, import the package with this command:

 .. code-block:: python